-Whether you’re new to Olympic weightlifting or trying to refine your technique, we’ve laid out the basic mechanics of the split jerk, the benefits, and how to get up and under the barbell from a front racked position, to dip then drive more weight overhead and crush your personal record.
+Whether you’re new to Olympic weightlifting or trying to refine your technique, we’ve laid out the basic mechanics of the split jerk, the benefits, muscles worked, and how to get up and under the barbell from a front racked position, to dip then drive more weight overhead and crush your personal record.

 What Is The Split Jerk